bipphilippe/openhab2-compendium/installing_z-wave_and_habmin_2.md

 * Search for the latest build of HABmin 2 at the adress [https://github.com/cdjackson/HABmin2/tree/master/output]

-* Click on the org.openhab.ui.habmin_2.0.0.SNAPSHOT-0.1.4.jar link, this screen appears :
+* Click on the org.openhab.ui.habmin_2.0.0.SNAPSHOT-0.1.4.jar link, this screen appears:

 ![](habmin_download_1.png)

 * At the left on the screen __click on the RAW__ button.
 Other way of downloading HABmin2 will corrupt the software.

 ![](habmin_download_2.png)

 * The download finished, back to the terminal, at the OpenHab> prompt :